Long Beach has many reasons to be proud of its local schools.

 National PTA Honor - Long Beach's Marshall Academy of the Arts earned a National PTA School of Excellence Award for building effective family-school partnerships.

-Advanced Placement College Prep Tests - Students here signed up for more than 13,000 Advanced Placement college-level exams in 2016, an increase of more than 82 percent in four years.
+Advanced Placement College Prep Tests - Students here signed up for more than 14,000 Advanced Placement college-level exams in 2017, an increase of 85 percent in four years.
 This significant increase occurred after concerted efforts to increase access to AP courses and tests.

-Exemplary Attendance -State Superintendent of Public Instruction Tom Torlakson recognized LBUSD as one of 11 honorees statewide that are models of how to improve attendance and reduce the number of dropouts.
-The K-12 attendance rate here is about 96 percent.
+Exemplary Attendance -State Superintendent of Public Instruction Tom Torlakson recognized LBUSD as a model of how to improve attendance and reduce the number of dropouts.

 Work-based Learning -The school district offers more than 40 career pathways for students to choose from in high school.
 These pathways are based upon industry themes such as engineering, health and medical science, and travel, trade and tourism – all areas that offer good jobs not far from home.